Great year, bad Sharpe? A note on the joint distribution of performance and risk-adjusted return: Results

 \subsection{Definitions}

 Let us begin with some definitions and assumptions.
-We consider an asset or strategy with price $p_t$ and log-returns at time resolution $\tau$ by $r_t = \log(p_t/p_{t-\tau})$.
-We suppose that a riskfree asset provides returns at rate $r_0$, and denote $\eta_t = r_t - \xi_0$ the excess log-return.
+Consider an asset or strategy with price $p_t$ and log-returns at time resolution $\tau$ by $r_t = \log(p_t/p_{t-\tau})$.
+Suppose that a riskfree asset provides returns at rate $r_0$, and denote $\eta_t = r_t - \xi_0$ the excess log-return.
 (Henceforth $\eta_t$ will be called \emph{return} for short.)
-We assume $\eta_t$ are independent and drawn from a common distribution $\mathcal{D}$ with mean $\mu$ and standard deviation $\sigma$.
+Assume furthermore that $\eta_t$ are independent and drawn from a common distribution $\mathcal{D}$ with mean $\mu$ and standard deviation $\sigma$.

 The performance of the strategy over the time horizon of $T$ periods is measured by its \emph{mean return} $m = \sum_{t=1}^T \eta_{t}/T$: after a time $T$, $1$ dollar invested in this strategy has grown into $R = \exp(mT)$ times the riskfree return $e^{r_0T}$.
 Similarly, the \emph{volatility} of the strategy over the same horizon is the standard deviation of returns, defined by $s^2 = \sum_{t=1}^T (\eta_{t} - m)^2/T$.
 Given its performance $m$ and volatility $s$, the \emph{Sharpe ratio} of the strategy is then defined as